ALXS-GitHub/RL-Designer/docs/Designer-Guide.md

 Let's start with the diffuse image, which is the main design of the decal.
 This image will be applied to the car's body.
 Why starting with the diffuse image?
 Because it is the most important part of the decal, and it will be used to create the skin image later on (for example just filling the skin image on the areas where the diffuse image is applied).

-TODO : complete with tutorial on how to load the model in Blender.

 Let's start creating the sticker in Blender.
-Here you will have to load the car body's model, and create a new material for the decal. (...to complete...)
+Here you will have to load the car body's model, and create a new material for the decal.

-TODO : complete with tutorial on how to create the texture in Blender

 I recommend using a template decal image with a with a monochrome color (like green as it will act as a green screen when we will extract the skin image later on) so you can easily see the areas where the decal will be applied.
 Make sure this template decal is another layer than your main decal image so you can easily extract the decal part when saving the diffuse image.
 Here in this example you can see that we are using two layers: one for the background (Undefined) and the other one for the decal itself (Image)